tauri-apps/tauri-docs/docs/distribution/updater.md

 "dialog" if present must be a boolean.
 By default, it's set to true.
 If enabled, [events](#events) are turned off as the updater handles everything.
 If you need the custom events, you MUST turn off the built-in dialog.

-"pubkey" if present, must be a valid public-key generated with Tauri CLI.
+"pubkey" must be a valid public-key generated with Tauri CLI.
 See [Signing updates](#signing-updates).

 ### Update Requests